The grid and sidebar work together to let you browse, select, and organize your photos.

 Panning: in Pixels mode, drag or scroll to pan the photo.
 The pan position is remembered per photo; in Inset mode the photo stays centered.

-The zoom mode carries across photos as you navigate — it is not saved per photo.
+The zoom mode stays put as you navigate between photos — it is not saved per photo.

 Audition